 Los Angeles County is one of the largest and most diverse regions in the nation.
-To better prepare the future Southeast Los Angeles workforce, the HUB Cities Worksource Consortium is partnering with the City of Huntington Park, the City of South Gate and the California Latino Leadership Institute, (CLLI), is presenting the Third Annual 2018 Southeast Youth Workforce Development & Civic Engagement Program (Southeast Fellows).
+To better prepare the future Southeast workforce, the California Latino Leadership Institute, (CLLI), is presenting the Third Annual 2018 Southeast Youth Workforce Development & Civic Engagement Program (Southeast Fellows).

-- Inspire positive, ethical and sustainable change within the Southeast Los Angeles community.
+• Inspire positive, energized ethical change within the Southeast community and learn to play golf.